Where We Be

 bulky typewriters, a war room with maps, and ancient radio transmitters

-We're standing at the northeastern end of 23-9 Park.
-Most of the
+Northeastern end of 23-9 Park.
+Most of the key tourist

 After visiting their comfortable digs (they were "test driving" a new luxury service called Compass Living for two months),